danieldeitch1/wis_python_final_project/README.md

 * Cases in which the user has chosen to upload a file with missing data features will be detected by the application which later will notify the user by displaying an error messege.
 * In case the chosen dataset contains additional features beyond thos specified in the `valid_file_column_names.json` the application will detect the instance, raise a warning and remove the extra features from the dataset before uploading it to the database.
 * There are no restrictions on the order of the features in the data.
 In case that the order of the features is not as mentioned in the `valid_file_column_names.json` file, the application will detect the instance, raise a warning and reorgnize the data so it will be suitable for analysis.
-* The aplication should detect datasets with names alreadt existing in the database and raise an appropriate error messege.
+* Cases in which the chosen dataset name already existing in the database will raise an appropriate error messege.
-* The aplication should detect datasets with names alreadt existing in the database and raise an appropriate error messege.
+* The aplication should detect datasets which are a duplicate of other already existing datasets in the database.
 * The aplication should detect datasets with invalid negative values and raise an appropriate error messege.
 * The application should detect cases in which a file was not submitted by the user and raise an appropriate error messege.

-* The user can upload new databaseby pressing the "choose file" button followed by clicking the "submit" button.
+* The user can upload new databaseby pressing the `choose file` button followed by clicking the `submit` button.
-* The user can update database file, by deleting the old version file from the application using the "delete" button, followed by uploading the update EPINuc database, as mentioned above.
-Alternativly, the user can add to date or version number to the file name and upload it directly to the app without deleting the previous version of the database file.

 # Application testing:
-<br> The user can test the application performance by trying to upload files from "tests" folder which consist several testing dataframes:
+To facilitate the testing of our application by user , we included in to our repository a folder (i.e., `tests`) containg a veraity of additional 'test' files.

+When uploading files in the `diagnose data` or `update database` features use the following files:
-* wrong_format.xlsx-  uploading this file will send the following error: "Error!
-Invalid file format!"
+* `wrong_format.xlsx` - this file has an invalid `xlsx` format.
+Thus uploading this file will raise the following error: `Error!
+Invalid file format!`
 * non_valid_negative_values.csv- uploading this file will send the following error: "Error!
 Negative values found in data!"
 * missing_columns.csv- uploading this file will send the following error: "Error!
 Missing columns!"
 * extra_columns.csv- uploading this file will send the following message: "Warning: File contains more columns than required and had to be reorganized to be uploaded successfully!"